 Ever notice how some runners look like they are bouncing along with ease?
 Hopping drills will put that same springiness into your running.
-The key is finding balance between supporting your body and staying aligned.
+The key is finding a balance between supporting your body and staying aligned.
 Don’t get too stuck and rigid though!

 With all of that in mind, do two 30-second rounds of small hops or jumping rope, letting your heels gently kiss the ground with each hop.

-Running speed is determined by stride length as well as cadence—how many times the foot hits the ground in a given amount of time.
-Higher cadence comes by learning to lift those feet up as quickly as possible when they hit the ground.
+A quick cadence and light footfalls come by learning to pick up your feet up as quickly as possible when they hit the ground.
 To do that we need to practice both pulling and pushing motions.

-Perform these in a progression, starting at 50% of full height, working your way up to 100%.
+Once familiar with the drill, start moving forward slowly while lifting.
 Practice in 10 meter increments.
 And remember!
 Keep abs engaged, posture upright and butt tight.
 It doesn’t take a lot of them to really feel yourself working.

 Again work in 10 meter increments and really concentrate on pulling up from the heels.